Skip to main content

 VariableDescriptionDefault

-PHANTOM_MCP_DEBUGEnable debug logging (set to 1)
+PHANTOM_MCP_DEBUGEnable debug logging (set to 1 or true)

-PHANTOM_AUTH_BASE_URLOverride the auth base URL
+PHANTOM_AUTH_BASE_URLOverride the Phantom auth base URL

-PHANTOM_CONNECT_BASE_URLOverride the Connect base URL
+PHANTOM_CONNECT_BASE_URLOverride the Phantom Connect base URL

-PHANTOM_API_BASE_URLOverride the API base URL
+PHANTOM_WALLETS_API_BASE_URLOverride the Phantom wallets/KMS API base URL

-PHANTOM_QUOTES_API_URLOverride the quotes API URL
+PHANTOM_API_BASE_URLOverride the Phantom API base URL

 Authentication flow